ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 that will be relevant to us.

 A *color* is what we call the way our brain interprets photons hitting the eyes.
+You can famously think of photons as particles or as waves; our eyes map the different the wavelengths of these waves to colors.

-These photons carry energy in different frequencies; our eyes maps these frequencies to colors.
-The lowest energy we can perceive is around 450 THz; we see this as "red".
-On the other end of the scale is 750 THz, which we see as "purple".
-Between these two frequencies we see the continuous spectrum of colors (for example, green is around 575 THz).
+The longest wavelength we can perceive is around 740 nm; we see this as "red".
+On the other end of the scale is 380 nm, which we see as "purple".
+Between these two wavelength we perceive the continuous spectrum of colors (for example, green is around 530 nm).

-We can't normally see frequencies outside of these ranges.
-Higher frequencies carry more energy; this is why infrared (frequencies lower than 450 THz) is harmless, but ultraviolet (frequencies higher than 750 THz) can burn your skin.
+We can't normally see wavelengths outside of that "visible range".
+Wavelength and frequency are inversely related (the more frequently the wave "hits", the smaller the distance between peaks of that wave).
+This is why infrared (wavelengths bigger than 740 nm, corresponding to frequencies lower than 405 THz) is harmless, but ultraviolet (wavelengths smaller than 380 nm, corresponding to frequencies higher than 790 THz) can burn your skin.

 Every color imaginable can be described as different combinations of these colors (in particular, "white" is the sum of all colors, and "black" is the absence of all colors).
-It would be impractical to describe colors by describing the exact frequencies they're made of.
+It would be impractical to describe colors by describing the exact wavelengths they're made of.
 Fortunately, it's possible to create almost all colors as a linear combination of just three colors which we call "primary colors".